keithalewis/math/opm.md

 Portfolio Theory by introducing the concept of an efficient portfolio: one for which no alternative portfolio offers a higher expected return at the same level of risk, or a lower level of risk for the same expected return.
-In their framework, risk is quantified as the variance of realized returns.
+In their framework, risk is quantified using the variance of realized returns.

 A common parameterization is to assume returns are jointly normal.